mltomlins0n/QANotes/PegaNotes (SSA).md

 When updating a version, Pega checks the previous minor version to find existing rules.
 Pega cannot find rules if they exist in a different **major** version.

+There are 3 options when updating the application rule:

+* **Do not update my application** is used when applying a patch update.

+* **Update my Application to include the new Rulset Versions** is used when you are rolling out a new minor version, or when the application rule lists the patch number.

+* **Create a new version of my application** is used when:
+  * You want to create a new application rule.
+This could be creating a new version or description of the application.

+  * You want to allow access the current and new versions of the application, during a test peroid or phased roll out for example.

 ### Skimming

 Skimming saves the highest version of a ruleset into a new, higher ruleset version; and applies mainly to resolved rules.
 The two types of skimming are **major** and **minor** skimming, and these correspond to the update types.

 If a rule is available, blocked, final, or withdrawn, it is carried forward when skimming.
 The only exception is that withdrawn rules **are not carried over** in a major skimming update.

+After performing a skimming update, you must update:

+* Application rules
+* The required rulsesets and versions array in RuleSet version rules
+* Access groups, to reference the new major version

 <a name="dev"></a>
 ## Managing Application Devlopment (Unit 7)